 Laptops are compact enough to carry with you, yet versatile enough to run demanding applications.
-It's the best tool for doing serious work or play whether you're at home, on the road or in a college classroom.
+Notebooks are the best tool for doing serious work or play whether you're at home, on the road, or in a college classroom.
 For those reasons, we've compiled lists of the best business laptops and best college laptops, not to mention our best laptops rankings for most users.

 These are the most important things to consider when choosing a new laptop.
 For a lot more detail, see the sections below.

 - 12.5 to 14-inch screens offer the best balance between usability and portability.
 Larger screens are fine if you don't travel much and smaller models are great for kids.